NVIDIA/RTX-AI-Toolkit/tutorial-llama3-finetune.md

 Make sure all paths start with /project as they will be accessible via your Windows env

-## Training with pre-configured datasets
+## Training Llama3-8B with pre-configured datasets

-LLaMA3-8B-Chat
-Make sure QLoRA is enabled
+In the Model Name dropdown, select 'LLaMA3-8B-Chat' as our model to fine-tune.
+Ensure that the finetuning method is set to 'lora'.
+Leave the adapter path empty for now.

+Expand the 'Advanced Configuration' section and set the 'Quantization bit' dropdown to '4' as we are performing QLoRA finetuning.

+Note: Unsloth is not supported in this release

+Next, in the 'train' tab, let's select the dataset and training parameters.

 Model export options: